jcele/MLB_Salaries/README.md

 # Deliverables
 An interactive Tableau Storyboard has been created as a deliverable for this project.
 You can find it [HERE](https://public.tableau.com/app/profile/jonel.celestino/viz/MLBSalaries_16920598318100/MLBSalaryStoryboard)

+* Note: not all steps taken in Python analysis are included in the Tableau storyboard - only those relevant to the final results.

 # Tools Used
 - Python
 - Excel